-GreenCollar have been working with graziers and land managers across the country develop carbon projects under various methods since the inception of the Carbon Farming Initiative (CFI).
+GreenCollar have been working with graziers and land managers across the country To develop carbon projects under various methods since the inception of the Carbon Farming Initiative (CFI).

 In 2013 from the original Overflow Station, made famous by Banjo Patterson’s Clancy of the Overflow and now fondly referred to as Horse Ridges, GreenCollar forged an unforgettable partnership with local grazier – George Hargreaves.
 With George’s help and persuasive persistence, together we launched the first Avoided Deforestation project in the country, which in turn was the first land sector project under the CFI to be issued with Australian Carbon Credit Units (ACCUs).